MOA-Crypto-Ventures/Cardano-Node-Docker/README.md

 and then execute the scripts from your "data" path.
 Also create a "./tmp" folder in "data".

-To adapt it to other use cases, look at the commands `docker exec -w /data -i cardano cardano-cli` and `docker exec -w /data -i cardano cardano-node`.
+To adapt it to other use cases, look at the commands `docker run --rm -i -v $PWD:/data ststolz/cardano-node:latest cardano-cli` and `docker run --rm -i -v $PWD:/data ststolz/cardano-node:latest cardano-node`.
 This is how you can call the executables from outside the container.

 ## Security